 “I’m The Problem” Lyrics Meaning (Morgan Wallen)

-I'm The Problem Lyrics Meaning (Morgan Wallen Song Explained)
+I'm The Problem Song Meaning (Morgan Wallen Lyrics Explained)

-“I’m The Problem” is a 2025 country song by Morgan Wallen that dives deep into a toxic, on-again, off-again relationship.
-The song has a pretty straightforward meaning, with its lyrics exploring blame, self-destruction, and the struggle of breaking free from someone who might be just as guilty.
+“I’m The Problem” is a 2025 country song by Morgan Wallen about a toxic, on-again, off-again relationship.
+Morgan sings about blame, self-destruction, and the struggle of breaking free from someone who might be just as guilty.

 Verse 1: A Love That Shouldn’t Work